Are you or a loved one looking for a sober living program? Give us a call! 424-327-4614

 They’re not formal treatment facilities but transitional living spaces that help residents maintain their newfound sobriety and reintegrate into society.

-Residents pay rent, follow house rules, and participate in recovery activities such as support groups or aftercare programs.
+Residents pay rent, follow sober house rules, and participate in recovery activities such as support groups or aftercare programs.

 These homes help residents remain sober, foster peer support through group meetings and house meetings, and provide access to additional resources.